folke/lazy.nvim/README.md

     timeout = 120, -- kill processes that take more than 2 minutes
     url_format = "https://github.com/%s.git",
     -- lazy.nvim requires git >=2.19.0.
 If you really want to use lazy with an older version, -- then set the below to false.
-This is should work, but is NOT supported and will -- increase downloads a lot.
+This should work, but is NOT supported and will -- increase downloads a lot.
     filter = true,
   },